top of page

 - Cacao consumed ritually, in a ceremonial setting, can can assist you if there's an issue you wish to look at in your life, something you can't let go of, an experience from the past or a pattern you keep playing out in your life, which you know is blocking you from experiencing greater wellbeing & flourishing.
 A ritual ceremonial setting can help you frame your intention to let go or reframe things and cacao's heart-opening medicine can help you release old emotional blockages of the heart, perhaps with a gentle purge of tears.
 During the ceremony, you may receive insights, guidance, into this or other issues.

-Please note: I offer these cacao medicine ceremonies as an opportunity for women to experience this heart medicine in a healing, safe, held space; I ask that you respect this and please come in this spirit.
-These ceremonies are for personal healing and spiritual exploration, not a training or workshop for those wanting to learn to hold their own cacao events.
+These ceremonies are an opportunity for women to experience cacao's medicine in a healing, safe, held space; please respect this and please come in this spirit.
+These ceremonies are not a training or workshop for those wanting to learn to hold their own cacao events.

 READ TESTIMONIALS FROM PREVIOUS PARTICIPANTS HERE